Ahrary/Ahrary/README.md

 ### Hi there 👋
-I am a Frontend Engineer with 6+ years of experience building performant, accessible, and scalable web applications using React.js and Next.js.
+I am a Frontend Engineer with 6+ years of experience building mobile-first, performant, accessible, and scalable web applications using React.js and Next.js.
 Specialized in TypeScript-based frontend architectures, headless CMS integrations, and content-driven platforms.
 Strong focus on UI/UX design systems and production-ready frontend engineering.
 Experienced in distributed teams, actively participating in code reviews and async collaboration.
 <!--
 **Ahrary/Ahrary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.